BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKIsoContourDistanceImage.md

-# ITK Iso Contour Distance Image Filter (ITKIsoContourDistanceImage)
+# ITK Iso Contour Distance Image Filter

 Compute an approximate distance from an interpolated isocontour to the close grid points.